 A lender's due diligence should have two broad focuses: credit and legal.
-A close working relationship between lender and counsel is critical to covering both of these bases; lenders will assess the overall credit quality of the mix of investors presented by the fund, and counsel will review the legal documents that make up its basket of collateral.
+A close working relationship between lender and counsel is critical to covering both of these bases; lenders will assess the overall credit quality of the mix of investors presented by the fund, and counsel will review the legal documents that make up the lender's basket of collateral.
 If the contracts of the investors and the fund do not provide sufficient comfort that the obligations of the investors to the fund will be enforceable, the credit quality of the investor pool will be meaningless.

-The due diligence review described below focuses on a standard subscription line facility.
+The due diligence review described below focuses on a standard U.S.-based subscription line facility.
+Many fund structures include offshore (non-U.S.) entities.
+Consulting experienced counsel in each key jurisdiction is imperative, as offshore legal requirements may influence credit decisions.
 In the event that lenders and their fund customers are looking at a hybrid or NAV facility, the due diligence requirements will include those discussed below, but will expand into additional areas.
 For example, much more attention will be paid to the fund's investments.
-The required diligence will depend on the exact structure of the facility, and is beyond the scope of this article.
+The required diligence for a hybrid or net asset value (NAV) facility will depend on the exact structure of the facility, and is beyond the scope of this chapter.

-Step One of due diligence: Review organizational chart and other organizational documents
+Step one of due diligence: Review organizational chart and other organizational documents

 The organizational chart of the fund is the place to start the due diligence review.
 The fund structure will drive many of the decisions that lenders will make in structuring the credit facility.
 The options for fund structure are almost endless, and lenders should not assume that the next deal will look like the last one.
-The fund's purpose and investment strategy, the makeup of its investor pool, and various other issues will drive the structure.
+The fund's purpose and investment strategy, the makeup of its investor pool, tax implications and various other issues will drive the structure.
 Lenders - and their counsel - need to know and understand fund structure at the outset, since it will impact the rest of the due diligence process, and influence the loan documents once the facility is approved.